 What is a data strategy?

 A data strategy is a long-term plan that defines the technology, processes, people, and rules required to manage an organization's information assets.
 All types of businesses collect large amounts of raw data today.
-However, they need a well-thought-out data management and analysis plan if they want to use this information to make informed decisions.
+However, they need a well-thought-out data management and analytics plan if they want to use this information to make informed decisions and create machine learning (ML) or generative artificial intelligence (AI) applications.
 A data strategy outlines an organization's long-term vision for collecting, storing, sharing, and usage of its data.
+It makes working with data easier to do at every step of the data journey for everyone who needs it in your organization.

 Why is a data strategy important?

 Building a data strategy is essential for organizations to stay relevant, competitive, and innovative amidst constant change.
-You must collect, organize, and act on your data to meet business goals and unlock new value for your organization, such as the following:
+You must curate, understand, and protect your data to meet the goals of business initiatives and unlock new value for your organization, such as the following:

 Your data strategy gives you a competitive advantage because it aligns data management with business strategy and data governance.
 It has two primary purposes.